suloku/gcmm/trunk/readme.txt

 ---------
 You can load gcmm via sdload and an SD card in slot A, or by streaming it to your Gamecube, or by booting a bootable DVD with gcmm on it.
 This document doesn't cover how to do any of that.
-A good source for information on these topics is the tehskeen forums: http://www.tehskeen.com/forums/
+A good source for information on these topics is at http://www.gc-forever.com/wiki/index.php?title=Booting_Homebrew

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                          CONTROLS                             ·oø×O0|